Agriculture

 Amount of land and social status of the clone #

-On Clone Earth, social status is a key indicator that determines the degree to which a clone can engage in certain activities.
+On Clone Land, social status is a key indicator that determines the degree to which a clone can engage in certain activities.
 This also applies to agriculture.
-The higher the clone’s social status, the more land your clone can cultivate at the same time.
+The higher the clone’s social status, the more land plots your clone can cultivate at the same time.

 To fully engage in farming, your clone must have Peasant status or higher.
-Artisans cannot cultivate the fields.
-Vagrants only have the opportunity to grow flowers in the area near their dugout.
-Cultivation of crops is not available to them.
+Craftsmen cannot cultivate fields.
+Tramps only have the opportunity to grow flowers in the area near their dugouts.
+Cultivating crops is not available to them.

 Table.
-Social status of the clone and the maximum number of cultivated plots of land
+Social status of a clone and the maximum number of cultivated plots of land

 Social statusLand plots